-However, even this revision did not change significantly the fact that a very large fraction of the Belorussian population has suffering from different somatic diseases.
+Practically, people living in the contaminated areas of Belarus have become a material of a scientific experiment being carried out to investigate the harm that can be inflicted by an accident at a NPP to heterogene population comprising pregnant women, infants, children, adolescents, old people, and the people suffering from different somatic diseases.
 It is evident that data established in the course of such an experiment are very important for the whole international community.
 However, one needs to understand clearly that Belarus is not able to detect all these harmful effects of the Chernobyl radionuclides on hundreds of thousands of people without efficient assistance on the part of the international community.
 Belarus has simply no means to solve such a problem.
-The country had to make very large expenditures for implementation of the State Programme on mitigation of the Chernobyl consequences.
-But these expenditures are only a fraction of the material and financial losses of the republic.
+The country had to make very large expenditures for implementation of the State Programme on mitigation Chernobyl consequences.
+But expenditures are only a fraction of the material and financial losses of the republic.
 Belorussian specialists assess the total material financial damage caused by the Chernobyl accident in Belarus up to 235.4 billion USD only for the years 1986-2015 [30].
 The largest share (81.6%) of this damage will be incurred by expenditures connected with the support of production and realisation of protective measures including resettlement.
 12.6% will be direct and indirect losses and 5.8% will arise from the lost profit.